yoctoproject/poky/documentation/dev-manual/building.rst

 #. *Using Local Files Only:* Inside your ``local.conf`` file, add the
-   :term:`SOURCE_MIRROR_URL` variable, inherit the :ref:`ref-classes-own-mirrors` class, and use the :term:`BB_NO_NETWORK` variable to your ``local.conf``::
+   :term:`SOURCE_MIRROR_URL` variable, inherit the :ref:`ref-classes-own-mirrors` class, and add the :term:`BB_NO_NETWORK` variable to your ``local.conf``::

       SOURCE_MIRROR_URL ?= "file:///home/your-download-dir/"